sl4m/grid-studies-max/index.md

 *See grid-studies-3-1.maxpat for this step.*

 This works identically to our previous "decoupled interaction" example, but we want to only use the first six rows.
-So we sort them out inside the /p keys/ subpatcher:
+So we sort them out inside the `p keys` subpatcher:

 	$2 $1 $3